 The Jreissati Pancreatic Centre at Epworth is a centre of excellence in clinical care, patient experience and research.
 We are committed to improving early diagnosis of pancreatic cancer.

 The symptoms of pancreatic cancer are non-specific and similar to symptoms of other less serious health issues.
-This often leads to considerable delays in diagnosis for patients with pancreatic cancer.
-Recent studies have found that it often takes up to six visits to a GP with symptoms, before a patient receives a pancreatic cancer diagnosis.
+Studies have found that it often takes up to six visits to a GP with symptoms, before a patient receives a pancreatic cancer diagnosis.

 A delay in diagnosis significantly impacts quality of life for patients and their families.
 If it’s not detected early, pancreatic cancer can advance and be harder to treat.
 For these reasons, the Australian Optimal Care Pathway for Pancreatic Cancer recommends early referral to a specialist physician, often before a GP has confirmed a diagnosis.